Where the Logic Is Most Complete: Animal Use and Meritocratic Reasoning

 The practical implication is straightforward: if you reject meritocratic reasoning in principle — if you hold that it is wrong to sort beings into categories of more and less deserving and to treat their needs as mattering accordingly — then you should stop using and harming other animals.
 This means going vegan: not consuming products made by or from animals, and not participating in practices that treat them as property.

 The converse is also true.
-Unlearning speciesism teaches you to recognize the reasoning form across its many instantiations, because you are confronting it where it is most entrenched.
+Unlearning speciesism is practice in recovering the unconditioned perceptual mode — re-learning to respond to needs on the basis of interaction rather than categorical assignment, to see the animal in front of you rather than the category that permits you not to see.
 You learn to notice when differences are being cited to justify unequal treatment, to ask whether those differences are relevant to the question at hand, and to distinguish between what is and what is said to be by those who benefit from the arrangement.
 These are precisely the skills that anti-class organizing requires.

 Note, too, the connection that runs in the other direction: humans who are willing to engage in or shrug off genocide routinely make this easier for themselves by thinking of and referring to the victims as "rats," "cockroaches," "pests."
-The dehumanization works because speciesism has already established that certain categories of living beings can be exterminated without moral cost.
-The infrastructure of indifference is already in place; what genocide requires is merely the reclassification of the target group.
+The dehumanization works because the conditioning has already trained the perceptual apparatus to withhold empathic response from beings assigned to certain categories — the species boundary is not just an ideological permission but a trained perceptual impairment.
+What genocide requires is the reclassification of the target group into a category where that impairment is already operative.

 Speciesism is where meritocratic reasoning operates most completely, which is precisely why it is where the work of unlearning it should start.
-If you can learn to recognize the circularity here — where social conditioning is deepest, where the institutional machinery is most pervasive, and where nearly everyone around you treats the exploitation as self-evidently acceptable — you will find it far easier to recognize the same logic operating in every other domain.
+If you can learn to recognize the circularity here — where social conditioning is deepest and the social consensus most uniform — you will find it far easier to recognize the same logic operating in every other domain.
 And if you cannot bring yourself to reject it here, you should ask what, exactly, you think you are rejecting elsewhere.

 Further reading